 If you do just one thing...

 Admire the basilica of Santa Maria Assunta on Torcello.
 One of the most ancient religious edifices in the entire Veneto region, it dates right back to 639.
-Rebuilding in the 11th century included two astonishing mosaics: a towering, celestial Madonna and Child on the apse and a frenzied Last Judgement on the West Wall.
-The reeling visual force of both mosaics is even more powerful amid the basilica’s calm — blissfully removed from the madding San Marco crowds.
+A rebuild in the eleventh century included two astonishing mosaics: a towering, celestial Madonna and Child on the apse and a frenzied Last Judgement on the West Wall.
+The reeling visual force of both mosaics is even more powerful amid the basilica’s calm – blissfully removed from the madding San Marco crowds.